-However, the story was not finished.
-In an OAV released in 1985, Yu is 16 (for real) and learns that Shingo Tachibana needs Creamy again.
+After the TV series ended, an OVA was released in 1985, where Yu is 16 (for real) and learns that Shingo Tachibana needs Creamy again.
 All that Yu has to do to look like Creamy now is to wear a purple wig, so she can act in a movie with Megumi.

 This show provides examples of:

-- All Love Is Unrequited: Yuu has a crush on Toshio, who falls for Mami after she debuts.
+- All Love Is Unrequited: Yu has a crush on Toshio, who falls for Mami after she debuts.
 Megumi is in love with Tachibana but he's more interested in Mami.
-Midori is a Hopeless Suitor to Yuu.
+Midori is a Hopeless Suitor to Yu.

-- Ballet Episode: "Yuu's Flashdance", in which Yuu learns how to dance and ends up challenging the dance school's aptitude test.
+- Ballet Episode: "Yu's Flashdance", in which Yu learns how to dance and ends up challenging the dance school's aptitude test.